1 Week Cruise

 The cruise between our canal boat hire base in Chirk over to Llangollen is easy, with no locks.
 It’s a popular route, especially during school summer holidays, so you’ll find it busy with lots of atmosphere.
 If you prefer a quieter holiday, then head here in early or late season.

 The route along the Llangollen Canal is simply stunning.
-You’re able to cruise along the Dee Valley, admiring some of the best countryside that Wales has to offer.
+You’re able to cruise along the Dee Valley, crossing over the amazing Pontcysyllte aqueduct, admiring some of the best countryside that a canal boat holiday in Wales has to offer.

 Llangollen is a small town of some 3000 people, seeped in myth and legend.
 In many ways it is best known for hosting the Llangollen International Musical Eisteddfod every July which brings in some 120,000 visitors and turns the town into a vibrant international stage.